 Final Ocean Blvd.
-Father's Day shooting suspect to appear in Myrtle Beach court
+Father’s Day shooting suspect to appear in Myrtle Beach court

 Police say he was involved in a shooting along Ocean Boulevard on Father’s Day in 2017 that was captured on Facebook Live.
 The video went viral and shared across the world.

-Four other people – Reakwon Graham, Keshawn Steele, Darius Little and Tyron Steele – were previously charged for their roles in the incident.
+Four other people – Raekwon Graham, Keshawn Steele, Darius Little and Tyron Steele – were previously charged for their roles in the incident.
 There cases remain active in General Sessions court.

 According to Graham’s arrest report, shortly after midnight on June 18, police responded to Ocean Boulevard and 4th Avenue North for a group of disorderly people.